 Slice the leftover green part of the spring onions very finely from top to bottom and place in a bowl of iced water.
 They will go curly and make a lovely garnish.

 Place the rice, water and ginger in a saucepan and add a good pinch of sea salt.
 Bring to the boil, stirring occasionally and once boiling reduce heat to a simmer and place a lid on.
 Simmer for 12 minutes and then remove from the heat.
 Quickly remove the lid and pop in the sliced spring onions, place the lid back on and allow to rest for 5 minutes.
 The spring onions will wilt and be just cooked so you won’t have that raw onion flavour.

+For perfect crispy seared salmon, dry the skin with paper towel, put it on a plate and place in the fridge, uncovered for 30 minutes.
 Heat a griddle or fry pan to nice and hot.
-Drizzle a little peanut oil over the salmon fillets and massage the oil into the fish.
+Drizzle a little peanut oil over the salmon fillets and massage the oil into the fish and season with a little salt.
 Cook on a high heat for approximately 4 minutes on each side until golden for medium.
 Just leave the fish in the pan longer if you like it well done.

 Stir the spring onions through the rice with a fork and fluff the rice.
 Divide the rice between four serving plates, placing the rice on one side of the plate.
 Lay the steamed Baby Bok Choy along side the rice and then place a piece of seared salmon on each plate diagonally over the rice and greens.
 Spoon over the dressing and sprinkle over the roasted peanuts.
 Drain the green onions and place a lovely little pile on top and serve…….